Mission and Goals

 The goals and objectives of the program are summarized below:

-1. Graduate clinicians who demonstrate proficiency with the diagnosis, treatment planning, and comprehensive treatment of periodontal diseases and dental implants.
+1. Cultivate clinicians who exhibit proficiency with diagnosis, treatment planning, and comprehensive management of periodontal diseases and dental implantology.

-1. Graduate clinicians who demonstrate proficiency with the management and the long-term supportive therapy of periodontal and implant patients.
+2. Develop practitioners who achieve proficiency with management and long-term supportive therapy of the periodontal and implant patient.

-1. Provide graduates with a strong foundation in the scientific basis for specialty practice in periodontics, with particular emphasis on the critical use of current literature and knowledge.
+3. Provide graduates with a foundation in the scientific basis of periodontics and implantology, with particular emphasis on the critical use of scholarship.

-1. Prepare clinicians to become Diplomates of the American Board of Periodontology.
+6. Prepare graduates to become Diplomates of the American Board of Periodontology.